Samuel Merritt

-Samuel Merritt (1822–1890) was a physician and the 13th mayor of Oakland, California, from 1867 to 1869.
-He was a founding Regent of the University of California, 1868-1874.
+Samuel Merritt (1822–1890) was an American physician and the 13th mayor of Oakland, California, from 1867 to 1869.
+He was a founding Regent of the University of California (1868–1874).
 He was also a shipmaster and a very successful businessman.
 He died in 1890 at age 68, with a reputation as the richest man in Oakland.

 Early years

 Merritt was born in 1822 in Harpswell, Maine, within Casco Bay.
 As the youngest of five children of Stephen and Joanna (Purington) Merritt, in addition to schooling, he learned some fishing, helped to build ships, and helped in other functions of a mariner.
 In 1844 he graduated from the Medical School of Maine at Bowdoin College.
 After practising medicine in Plymouth, Massachusetts, for three years, Dr. Merritt, at Daniel Webster's urging, decided to join the California gold rush.
 He borrowed heavily from his brother Isaac, bought the 140-ton brig Reindeer, filled it with general supplies, and embarked on his voyage in 1849 as the navigator.

 According to the Port of San Francisco, the brig Reindeer arrived on 5 May 1850, 153 days from New York, with assorted cargo for Merritt.
 Because of a fire in San Francisco days prior to his arrival, he sold his consignment quickly for a handsome profit.
 Moreover, he chartered his brig for $800 a month, carrying passengers and cargo to and from Humboldt Bay, which started his trading business.
 Meanwhile, he continued through the 1850s his medical practice near the San Francisco berths, with his physician's office listed for six years at Room No. 7 in the Express Building at the corner of Montgomery and California Streets.

 Ad in Daily Alta California (Nov 1855).
 His namesake bark, Samuel Merritt (130 feet long, 28 feet beam, 333 tons) was built in Bath, Maine, for his lumber trade.

 Insurance Co. established by Samuel Merritt in 1861; he was its 1st president and remained a director for the rest of his life.

 He went back to Bath, Maine, a center for shipbuilding, to visit family in 1853, and commissioned two new barks (including his namesake, Samuel Merritt, 1855), built to his model designed specifically for the coastal lumber trade.
 When he was called back to Bath, Maine, in 1862 to settle his brother Issac's estate, he contracted for three more sailing ships (Deacon, 1863; Vidette, 1865; Oakland, 1865), all built to his design for trading.
 After running each ship for a handsome profit, he sold the ships themselves at prices greater than their costs.

 In 1852 Merritt began a series of lucrative real estate transactions in San Francisco.
 He also bought land in what is now the city of Oakland and moved there in 1863.